-1) Pursuing larger contract opportunities.
+- 1) Pursuing larger contract opportunities.
 With continued development of a strong infrastructure and expanded engineering capabilities, we focus on pursuing larger prime contracts and expanding our pool of opportunities.
-We continue to strengthen our relationships with other firms to create teaming arrangements that better serve our clients, but our goal remains prime contracts instead of team-sub positions.

-2) Leveraging of our services.
+We continue to strengthen our relationships with other firms to create teaming arrangements that better serve our clients, but our goal remains prime contracts instead of team-sub positions. - 2) Leverage opportunities and advantages of our 8(a) status before graduation-we will pursue two avenues: (1) compete for 8(a) set aside contracts and (2) aggressively solicit sole-source 8(a) contracts from existing and new customers.
+When OTIE graduates the 8(a) developmental program, we will continue to push for 8(a) direct awards with our "sister" companies. - 3) Partnering with well-qualified incumbent firms -OTIE will carefully choose whom to partner with on task orders and new contracts.
+We will leverage the long-standing relationships that we have nurtured, and we will insist on support for proposal preparation and delivery. - 4) Leveraging of our services.
 OTIE has diverse services to offer to a growing customer base.
-As OESC integrates, we remain vigilant for 8(a) set-asides for OTIE, MS2, and SRS.
-The combination of our multiple skill sets and broad service offerings allows us to work efficiently in a crowded market, whether selling services, or via effective use of our design and construction management skills supporting DoD and bridging such skills to other customers such as the Oneida Nation.
-Our strategy for leveraging all three companies is intentional and focused; the methodical integration of OESC companies will generate opportunity and sustained value.

-3) Expanding our international footprint.
+The combination of our multiple skill sets and broad service offerings allows us to work efficiently in a crowded market, whether selling services, or via effective use of our design and construction management skills supporting DoD and bridging such skills to other customers. - 5) Expanding our international footprint.
 OTIE is one of AFCEC's select, "go-to" AE firms for Title I and Title II services.
 Our forward operating presence in Guam has strengthened OTIE's position in Asia/Pacific.
-Based on superior OCONUS performance the AFCEC awarded the OTIE-RS&H JV a Task Order in Qatar for AE Services at Al Udeid Air Base.

-4) Investing in our people.
+Based on superior OCONUS performance the AFCEC awarded the OTIE-RS&H JV a Task Order in Qatar for AE Services at Al Udeid Air Base. - 4) Investing in our people.
 We are committed to building on our employee's accomplishments while expanding our reach through new hires.
 Continued profitable growth is projected to occur through our carefully executed hiring strategies.
-OTIE attracts and hires staff who improves our resource depth and competitive position in the marketplace.

-5) Geographic and client expansion through acquisition.
+OTIE attracts and hires staff who improves our resource depth and competitive position in the marketplace. - 5) Geographic and client expansion through acquisition.
 We will direct an active acquisition strategy focused on expanding our ability to offer our technical services in new geographic areas and with new clients through the acquisition of complementary businesses.
 While we continue to invest in our people, we must continue to methodically pursue potential acquisitions.
 Being disciplined in valuing and structuring the transactions, OTIE avoids acquisitions merely for the sake of revenue.